 The second action point was to raise the culture of enterprise code writing.

-Enterprise Code Writing is nothing more than a small group of best practices that we can use when it comes to write code involving 130 people.
+Enterprise Code Writing is nothing more than a small group of best practices that we can use when it comes to writing code involving 130 people.
 Some of these are:

 - single responsibility principle